NessJade96/12-SQL-Employee-Tracker/README.md

 3. Got the database up and running and planted with seeds.

 4. Using inquirer I have created a prompt for the main menu.
 I have rendering the "view Employees, Roles, and Departments" tables when those choice are selected by the user in command line.
 To render the tables in node I am using the console.table package.

+5. Through database queries I have been able to render the job roles and managers in a list for the inqurier questions.

+6. using database queries and functions the "add an employee" option is now creating a new employee and adding it to the database.